-From Windy Ridge, you have awe-inspiring views of Mount Lougheed from Wind Ridge, a 3,107-metre (10,194-foot) triple-peak mountain.
+From Wind Ridge, you have awe-inspiring views of Mount Lougheed, a 3,107-metre (10,194-foot) triple-peak mountain that is the tallest mountain near Canmore.

 Wind Ridge is called Ganutha împa by the local Stoney Nakoda, which means “Windy Point.”

-The ridge’s scenic high point appears in Pink Floyd’s iconic “Learning to Fly” music video, which tells the story of a young native man who climbs up the ridge only to jump off it before turning into graceful soaring eagle.
+The ridge’s scenic high point appears in Pink Floyd’s iconic “Learning to Fly” music video, which tells the story of a young native man who climbs up the ridge only to jump off it before turning into a graceful soaring eagle.

 The Lougheeds are one of the richest families in Western Canada.
 You can visit their castle in Calgary build in 1891, now known as Lougheed House and a national historic site open to the public.

-This is an excellent place to find wildflowers and the lower trail across a number of bridges over beautiful streams.
-In this area, you can also do excellent hikes up Pigeon Mountain and Centennial Ridge, which is the highest maintained trail in the Canadian Rockies.
+In this area, you can also do excellent hikes up Pigeon Mountain and Centennial Ridge, the highest-maintained trail in the Canadian Rockies.

 Mount Lougheed towering over the valley.